TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 ## Communication

 * The [#newpipe](irc:irc.freenode.net/newpipe) channel on freenode has the core team and other developers in it.
 [Click here for webchat](https://webchat.freenode.net/?channels=newpipe)!
+* There is also a Matrix room at #newpipe:matrix.org
 * If you want to get in touch with the core team or one of our other contributors you can send an e-mail to
   <a href="mailto:tnp@newpipe.schabi.org">tnp@newpipe.schabi.org</a>.
 Please do not send issue reports, they will be ignored and remain unanswered!
 Use the GitHub issue
   tracker described above, unless you can use the built-in crash reporter.